How to write a Degree Project

 - The collections available at the UAB.

-- Reference works (dictionaries, encyclopedias, Wikipedia, etc.).
+- Reference works (dictionaries, encyclopaedias, Wikipedia, etc.).

 Examples of Bachelor’s degree final project (TFG)